-To ensure the implementation of the software satisfies requirements, the following documentation is required as a minimum for all Safety Software applications.
-These document requirements must be reviewed and approved for software code being developed as a deliverable.
+To ensure implementation of the software satisfies requirements, the following documentation is required as a minimum for all safety software applications.
+These document requirements must be reviewed and processed through the Electronic Records and Information Capture Architecture (ERICA) system for software code being developed as a deliverable.
 The rigor of the documentation will be decided based on the grading of the safety software application.
-Refer to the SQA Activity Tailoring exhibit in the SBMS subject area, "Safety Software" (PNNL 2007f) for guidance on the rigor needed for the documentation requirements.
+Refer to the SQA Activity Tailoring exhibit, in the SBMS subject area, "Safety Software" (PNNL 2007g), for guidance on the rigor needed for the document requirements.
 The document requirements will be for each document identified below.
-The document requirements may be grouped together in one document or may be separated into separate documents identified below:
+Document requirements may be grouped together in one document or may be separated into separate documents identified below:

 - a.
 Software Requirements Specifications (SRS) - b.
 Software Design Description (SDD) - c.
 Verification and Validation Plan (VVP) - d.
 Verification and Validation Report (VVR) - e.
-Configuration Management Plan (CMP) - 1.
+Configuration Management Plan (CMP). - 1.
 A problem reporting and corrective action tracking system will be identified with the CMP documentation. - 2.
-Data management process will also be identified, when applicable - f.
+Data management process will also be identified, when applicable. - f.
 Procurement contractual documentation, when applicable.